 - Our next generation performance management system will help you to know when to channel shift; it makes all areas of contact centre operations visible and everything you need is in once place.
 Business decisions can be made based on rich, historical and real-time data.

-Rostrvm Solutions is a British software company with a full-spectrum delivery suite of applications. rostrvm overlays existing infrastructure and can be deployed on-site or in the cloud.
+Rostrvm Solutions is part of IMImobile and offers a comprehensive suite of applications. rostrvm overlays existing infrastructure and can be deployed on-site or in the cloud.